cghiaus/PsychroAn_tuto/README.md

 **Elementary models**

-The models presented in the tutorials are formed by a system of equations constructed with blocks of elementary processes ([Ghiaus 2022](https://hal.archives-ouvertes.fr/hal-03484064/document)).
+The models presented in the tutorials are formed by a system of equations constructed with blocks of elementary processes (Table 1).
-> Table.
+> Table 1.
 Models of the elementary processes ([Ghiaus 2022](https://hal.archives-ouvertes.fr/hal-03484064/document)).
 > ![](Figures/elementary_processes.svg)

 **Bibliography**